gohar-malik/motionpred-dlow-atlas/README.md

 ## Datasets
 Please follow the data preprocessing steps ([DATASETS.md](https://github.com/facebookresearch/VideoPose3D/blob/master/DATASETS.md)) inside the [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) repo.
 Place the prepocessed data data_3d_h36m.npz (Human3.6M) and data_3d_humaneva15.npz (HumanEva-I) under the data folder.

+## Pretrained models
+The pretrained models are provided in the `checkpoints` dir.

 ## Inference on Huawei Atlas 200 DK
 To perform inference using the model on the device, run the following script.